 Making a Logo Step 2: The Process

 Part 1 of this series covered what you need to do in order to prepare for the process of creating or updating a logo.
 While the creative team will take it from there, it’s good to know what to expect so you can help manage you and your team’s expectations (and deadlines!).

 - We take the information you’ve given us and expand upon it even further, creating a wider cache of reference materials and potential inspiration.
 This includes the creation of mood boards and the gathering of other materials that will aid us in our process.

 - As creatives, we need to be fueled by inspiration to help us create our exceptional quality of work.
-While we always pay attention to fresh designs and trends, it’s essential to dive deeper into inspiration when we embark on the logo creation process.
-But we’re also inspired by you which is why it’s critical that you share your thoughts as openly and in as much detail as possible during our discovery phase with you and your team.
+While we always pay attention to fresh designs and trends, it’s essential to dive deeper into inspiration.
+We’re also inspired by you which is why it’s critical that you share your thoughts as openly and in as much detail as possible during our discovery phase with you and your team.

 - Sketching it out

 - We get back to basics and start by conceptualizing on paper first!
 It’s the best way to get out a lot of ideas quickly so we have a solid starting point when illustrating digitally.